jtguggedal/fw-nrfconnect-nrf/applications/asset_tracker_v2/doc/sensor_module.rst

 Data sampling
 =============

-When the module receives an :c:enum:`APP_EVT_DATA_GET` event and the :c:enum:`APP_DATA_ENVIRONMENTAL` type is present in the ``app_data`` list carried in the event, it will sample data.
+When the module receives an :c:enum:`APP_MSG_DATA_GET` event and the :c:enum:`APP_DATA_ENVIRONMENTAL` type is present in the ``app_data`` list carried in the event, it will sample data.
-When data sampling has been carried out, the :c:enum:`SENSOR_EVT_ENVIRONMENTAL_DATA_READY` event is sent from the module with the sampled environmental sensor values.
+When data sampling has been carried out, the :c:enum:`SENSOR_MSG_ENVIRONMENTAL_DATA_READY` event is sent from the module with the sampled environmental sensor values.

 .. note::
    The nRF9160 DK does not have any external sensors.
-   If the sensor module is queried for sensor data when building for the DK, the event :c:enum:`SENSOR_EVT_ENVIRONMENTAL_NOT_SUPPORTED` is sent out by the module upon data sampling.
+   If the sensor module is queried for sensor data when building for the DK, the event :c:enum:`SENSOR_MSG_ENVIRONMENTAL_NOT_SUPPORTED` is sent out by the module upon data sampling.

 Motion activity detection